Fluctuations and Correlations in Causal Set Theory: Introduction

-In a different context and in much earlier work, a cosmological model known as Everpresent $\Lambda$ \cite{originallambda, sorkin1994role, ahmed2004everpresent, Das:2023hbw} was introduced whose crucial ingredient is the statistical deviation from the number-volume correspondence.
+In a different context and in much earlier work, a cosmological model known as Everpresent $\Lambda$ \cite{originallambda, sorkin1994role, ahmed2004everpresent, Das:2023hbw, Yazdi:2023scl} was introduced whose crucial ingredient is the statistical deviation from the number-volume correspondence.
 Everpresent $\Lambda$ is a model for a fluctuating cosmological constant which is a direct consequence of the standard deviation of the Poisson distribution and a quantum uncertainty relation between $\Lambda$ and the spacetime volume.
 It further takes the quantum uncertainty in $V$ to be the statistical fluctuation in $V$ due to discreteness, thereby implicitly linking the Poisson distribution of the number-volume correspondence to a quantum origin.
-The model correctly predicts the value of the cosmological constant today and is a candidate solution to current cosmological tensions \cite{Abdalla:2022yfr}, making its study especially timely.
+The model correctly predicts the value of the cosmological constant today and is a candidate solution to current cosmological tensions \cite{Abdalla:2022yfr, Perivolaropoulos:2021jda, Vagnozzi:2023nrq}, making its study especially timely.
 In this model the value of the cosmological constant fluctuates over cosmic history, but the precise correlation timescale and dynamics governing these fluctuations is not yet known.
+The dynamical nature of dark energy in models of Everpresent $\Lambda$ make it especially promising as a candidate solution to the Hubble tension \cite{DiValentino:2021izs}.
+The recent DESI \cite{DESI:2024mwx} observations also favor dynamical dark energy models.